jmathtech/jmathtech/README.md

-## Hi, My name is Jamil Matheny and welcome to my Github profile.
+## Hi, My name is Jamil Matheny and welcome to my Github page.

 ### Here's what I'm currently working on: 👋